Antihistamines – Understanding Your OTC Options

 How can I safely store OTC antihistamines?

 Healthy adults don’t usually experience side effects from antihistamines.
 However, side effects can be a concern for older adults or people who have health problems.
-First‑generation antihistamines may make you feel sleepy.
-This can affect your ability to drive or operate machines, and it may be hard for you to think clearly.
+First-generation antihistamines may make you feel sleepy.
+This can affect your ability to drive or operate machines.
+They can make it hard to think clearly.
 Alcohol can increase the drowsiness caused by antihistamines.
 Antihistamines may cause your mouth and eyes to feel dry.
 They can also cause abdominal pain and headaches.
 Second-generation antihistamines are less likely to cause these side effects.

 Could OTC antihistamines cause problems with any other medicines I take?

 Antihistamines can interact with other medicines you take.
-If you take any of the following medicines, talk to your healthcare provider before taking a first-generation antihistamine:
+Talk to your healthcare provider or pharmacist before taking a first-generation antihistamine if you take any medicines that can make you tired.
+These include sleeping pills, sedatives, or muscle relaxants.

 Who shouldn’t take antihistamines?